SAMtoBAM/TLHcrsFinder/README.md

     Optional parameters:
-    -w | --window       Number of basepairs for window averaging for coverage (Default: 10) -s | --slide        Number of basepairs for the window to slide for coverage (Default: 5) -p | --prefix       Prefix for output (Default: TLHcrsFinder) -o | --output       Name of output folder for all results (default: TLHcrsFinder_output) -h | --help         Print this help message
+    -w | --window       Number of basepairs for window averaging for coverage (Default: 10) -s | --slide        Number of basepairs for the window to slide for coverage (Default: 5) -p | --prefix       Prefix for output (Default: TLRFinder) -o | --output       Name of output folder for all results (default: TLRFinder_output) -h | --help         Print this help message

-## How does TLHcrsFinder work
+## How does TLRFinder work

-TLHcrsFinder works in 10 main steps (each step is run on all assemblies provided -al)
+TLRFinder works in 10 main steps (each step is run on all assemblies provided -al)

 1. Extract 50kb from the ends of contigs >100kb
 2. Identify Telomeric sequences genomes wide and determine the number within the contig ends